samschott/desktop-notifier/README.md

 By default, "Python" will be used as the app name for all notifications, but you can also manually specify an app name and icon.
-Advanced usage also allows setting different notification options, such as notification urgency, buttons, callbacks, etc:
+Advanced usage also allows setting different notification options such as urgency, buttons, callbacks, etc:

 ```Python
 from desktop_notifier import DesktopNotifier, NotificationLevel